-The 11th hour effort by the Democratic legislative leadership to dramatically change - via a constitutional amendment - the procedure to re-draw legislative district lines drew fierce and immediate opposition from Gov. Phil Murphy as well as public interest groups who are normally reliable Democratic supporters.
-Even a former Attorney General of the United States weighed in, criticizing the proposal as placing political interests above the public interest.
+The 11th hour effort by the Democratic legislative leadership to dramatically change - - via a constitutional amendment - - the procedure to re-draw legislative district lines drew fierce and immediate opposition from Gov. Phil Murphy as well as public interest groups who are normally reliable Democratic supporters.

 After more than a week of increasingly harsh criticism and ominous signs that the proposal threatened to splinter the party, Senate President Steve Sweeney (D-Gloucester) and Assembly Speaker Craig Coughlin (D-Middlesex) canceled a vote scheduled for Dec.
-17, effectively delaying any further action until the 2019 session.
+17, delaying any further action until 2019.

-Both leaders issued obligatory statements, pledging to consider the position of the opponents while continuing to work to implement a system which they said more fairly represented the political composition of the state as a whole.
+Both leaders pledged to consider the position of the opponents while continuing to work to implement a system which they said more fairly represented the political composition of the state as a whole.

-Translation: An embarrassing defeat on the floor of either or both houses was virtually certain, handing the governor a high-profile victory in the ongoing power struggle between his Administration and the legislative leaders.
+Translation: An embarrassing defeat on the floor of either or both houses was virtually certain, handing the governor a high profile victory in the ongoing power struggle between his Administration and the legislative leaders.